Madanapalle: Civic administration

 The municipality was formed on 1 April 1961 and is spread over an area of 14.20 km2.
-There are 35 election wards represented by a councilor.
+There are 35 election wards each represented by an elected member of the municipal council.
 Madanapalle urban agglomeration is spread over an area of 23.44 km2.
 Its constituents include the municipality of Madanapalle, the out growths of Angallu, Eedigapalle, Ankisettipalle, Chippili, Pamaiahgaripalle, Papireddipalle, Venkappakota, Basinikonda, Kollabylu, Ponnetipalem and Madanapalle (rural).

 Politics

 Madanapalle is an Assembly constituency in Andhra Pradesh and the constituency number is 164 in Rajampet Lok Sabha constituency.